-So far in 2020 there have been shortages of hand sanitizer, toilet paper, cleaning supplies, and now with Christmas less than a month away, get ready for a toy shortage.
+So far in 2020 there have been shortages of hand sanitizer, toilet paper, cleaning supplies, and now with Christmas less than a month away, get ready for a possible toy shortage.

 There is some rumbling among toy companies that some of their hottest, most in-demand toys are missing from the store shelves--and virtual galleries--of many retailers, and they're blaming a slow down in operations at West Coast shipping ports.

 The shipping bottleneck appears to be mostly impacting smaller and medium sized toy manufacturers for now but could it be predictive of more shortages in holiday goods and all kinds of products?

 Gene Seroka, executive director of the Port of Los Angeles, painted a picture of what the port of LA is like right now and over the course of the year amid the pandemic.

 Seroka also said the proper safety protocols are in place when it comes to COVID-19 at the port.

 Seroka touched upon how long something sits before it gets moved.